zxw4332/Content-based-movie-recommendation-system/Readme.md

 #### User Bias + Movie Bias Baseline

 We implemented this base line using surprise and did 5 fold cross validation.
-RMSE for this baseline is 0.8438
+MSE for this baseline is 0.7120

 ```Python
 from surprise import NormalPredictor